pay-theory/payment-components/README.md

     myCreditCard.validObserver(valid => {
         /**
-        * valid is a boolean indictor
+        * valid is a boolean indicator
         * fires every time the valid state of the hosted field changes
         * when valid is true is a good time to enable initTransaction **/